Two decades after the unspeakable terrorism attacks on Sept. 11, 2001, the nation has reached another terrible crossroads.

 “There is no question that the Republican Party today is dominated, driven, and intimidated by Donald Trump and the MAGA Republicans, and that is a threat to this country,” he warned.

 “MAGA Republicans do not respect the Constitution.
 They do not believe in the rule of law.
 They do not recognize the will of the people,” he continued.

 “They refuse to accept the results of a free election.
 And they’re working right now, as I speak, in state after state to give power to decide elections in America to partisans and cronies, empowering election deniers to undermine democracy itself.”

-The FBI raid on Mar-a-Lago last week produced the strongest backlash yet, fueled by right-wing politicans, pundits and media, leading to an exponential increase in violent threats against the government, the Justice Department and the FBI.
+The FBI raid on Mar-a-Lago last week produced the strongest backlash yet, fueled by right-wing politicians, pundits and media, leading to an exponential increase in violent threats against the government, the Justice Department and the FBI.

 One Trump supporter bought into the rhetoric and attacked an FBI office in Cincinnati.
 The suspect was killed after a high-speed chase and shots exchanged with police.

 Death threats have become part of the daily lives of elected officials at all levels of government who stand up to Trump and his MAGA cohorts.